 The Commission stated that a licensee is required to provide a “reasonable confidence” level with regard to maintaining the capability of RISC-3 safety-related functions.
 Although 10 CFR 50.69(b)(1) removes the environmental qualification requirements of 10 CFR 50.49 for RISC-3 SSCs, it does not eliminate the requirements in 10 CFR Part 50, Appendix A, that electric equipment important to safety be capable of performing their intended functions under the applicable environmental conditions.
-For example, General Design Criterion (GDC) 4 of 10 CFR Part 50, Appendix A, requires that SSCs important to safety be designed to accommodate the effects of, and to be compatible with, the environmental conditions and effects associated with normal operation, maintenance, testing, and postulated accidents., the licensee must address environmental conditions such as temperature, pressure, humidity, chemical effects, radiation, and submergence; and environmental effects such as aging and synergisms.
-See 69 FR 68008, 68040-68041.
+For example, General Design Criterion (GDC) 4, “Environmental and dynamic effects design bases,” of 10 CFR Part 50, Appendix A, requires that SSCs important to safety be designed to accommodate the effects of, and to be compatible with, the environmental conditions and effects associated with normal operation, maintenance, testing, and postulated accidents.

+In its Memorandum and Order CLI-80-21, dated May 23, 1980 (11 NRC 707 also located at ADAMS Accession No. ML20049A257), the Commission ordered that NUREG-0588 (initially issued in November 1979), “Interim Staff Position on Environmental Qualification of Safety-Related Electrical Equipment,” and the Guidelines for Evaluating Qualification of Class 1E Electrical Equipment in Operating Reactors provided in a memorandum from H.R.
+Denton, Director, NRC Office of Nuclear Reactor Regulation, to V. Stello, Director, NRC Office of Inspection and Enforcement, dated November 13, 1979 (referred to as the DOR Guidelines), must be satisfied to meet the requirements of 10 CFR Part 50, Appendix A, GDC 4.
+As discussed in NUREG-0588, the licensee must address environmental conditions such as temperature, pressure, humidity, chemical effects, radiation, and submergence; and environmental effects such as aging and synergisms, when demonstrating the design-basis capability of electrical components.

+As allowed by 10 CFR 50.69, licensees may provide a lower level of confidence when demonstrating the design-basis capability of RISC-3 SSCs.
+A licensee implementing 10 CFR 50.69 for RISC-3 electrical components must consider operating life (aging) and combinations of operating life parameters (synergistic effects) including applicable environmental and operational service conditions when defining the alternative treatments for RISC-3 SSCs that ensure with reasonable confidence that their design-basis functionality is maintained throughout their service life.
+This is particularly important if the equipment contains materials which are known to be susceptible to significant aging mechanisms (e.g., degradation due to thermal, radiation or cyclic/wear) or synergistic effects that could impair the ability of the equipment to perform its design-basis function.
+The licensee may consider whether an electrical component was qualified in accordance with 10 CFR 50.49 such that the primary consideration when implementing 10 CFR 50.69 is degradation related to aging and synergistic effects to determine the end of service life of the RISC-3 electrical component with reasonable confidence.
+See 69 FR 68008, 68013-68014, and 68040-68041.

 In establishing treatment for RISC-3 SSCs, the Commission stated that the licensee is responsible for addressing applicable vendor recommendations and operational experience such that the treatment established for RISC-3 SSCs provides reasonable confidence of design-basis capability.
 The treatment applied to RISC-3 SSCs must also support the assumptions used in justifying removal of requirements applicable to those SSCs.
 For example, where a licensee intends, as part of implementing 10 CFR 50.69, to eliminate leakage testing required in 10 CFR Part 50, Appendix J, “Primary Reactor Containment Leakage Testing for Water-Cooled Power Reactors,” for containment isolation valves, the treatment applied to those valves must support the assumption that they are capable of closing under design-basis conditions.
 See 69 FR 68008, 68041.